backblaze-b2-samples/trino-getting-started-b2/hive/trino-b2/README.md

 The page will refresh and you will see the B2 Cloud Storage menu on the left.

-If you do not yet have a Backblaze account, navigate to the [Backblaze B2 signup page](https://www.backblaze.com/b2/sign-up.html?referrer=nopref), enter your email address and a password, and click **Sign Up for Backblaze B2**.
-Your account includes 10 GB of storage free of charge, and you don't need to submit any credit card details until you need more.

-### Create a Bucket in Backblaze B2
+## Create a Bucket in Backblaze B2

 If we look at the Trino Architecture, we're first going to prep the file storage where the actual data will reside.
 In earlier iterations of big data systems,